griffio/griffio.github.io/_posts/2016-11-01-Death-Star-CI.md

 The solution isn't to try and keep your Death Star fully operational and on schedule by threatening a visit from a [Sith Lord](https://en.wikipedia.org/wiki/Sith).

+The purpose of a CI system is to prevent unknown problems making it into production - rebellious developers will just find ways of keeping the appearance of the build green.

 **Environment Drives Culture - Culture Drives Brand**